PhilipPfeffer/haptic_vest/README.md

 Herein lies the almighty Haptic Vest project.

 # Description
 Imagine being visually impaired but still able to feel the movement of surrounding crowds and cars on your body.
+Imagine being a peacekeeper but resting assured that unexpected movements behind you will be transduced into your shirt.
+Imagine being a twenty year-old playing Pokémon Go and receiving a haptic vibration pointing you towards your next catch.
 This can be achieved by wearing a 'haptic vest' that uses a camera to capture images, a computer vision model to process them and coin-sized vibration motors that vibrate the shirt to communicate the output

 ## Video Description of MobileNetV1+V2 Methods
 Featuring Raul Dagir (GitHub: rgdagir), who helped me with this portion of the project.